 Simple, really: Doug more than likely wrote the review.
 He made a point of telling us that he never watched Digimon, and he probably just didn't notice.
 Even if JO did point it out to him before the review was made, he might not have found a way to fit it into the script in a funny way, or he liked his "Critic kicks the Narrator in the balls" joke enough to ignore it.

 The Digimon Commentary shows that this review was really rushed- JO wrote the script outside of some Critic stuff, she was also at an Anime con (Hence why her background looks like JewWario's for the episode), and Doug was too busy with the Year 4 Special to put a lot of time into the review.
+So most likely in the rush to get it done JO either didn't notice it or thought it'd be too much trouble this late in the game to change it.

 Why does the Nostalgia Critic often review movies not often regarded as good (because of nostalgia), but ones almost universally hated such as Batman & Robin?
 Very few people would be nostalgic for movies like that.